Seattle May Day march fights for workers, immigrant rights

-Seattle’s annual May Day march is set to begin Monday at the downtown Henry M. Jackson Federal Building.
+Seattle’s annual May Day rally is underway at the downtown Henry M. Jackson Federal Building.

-Sponsored by social justice organization El Comité to celebrate International Labor Day, the march will rally around immigrant and worker rights, organizers said.
+Sponsored by social justice organization El Comité to celebrate International Labor Day, demonstrators are rallying around immigrant and worker rights.
+Several dozen people had assembled as of late Monday morning.

 “We know you have other things to do that are important but this day is as important as it is your family, your friends and your community rights on stake,” organizers wrote in a Facebook post promoting a “day of unity and collective community power to support our most needed people.”